MajorFrenchy/MajorFrenchy.github.io/_posts/2026-03-05-vpinfe-macos.md

      alt="Screenshot">
      <br><br><br>

-If you want to access the setting screen, you can access it by typing 127.0.0.1:8001
+If you want to access the setting screen, you can access it by typing 127.0.0.1:8001<vr>
+If it is on a different device, you will need your VpinFE computer IP address and type it IE: 192.168.1.113:8001

 <img src="https://raw.githubusercontent.com/MajorFrenchy/MajorFrenchy.github.io/main/Screenshots/VpinFE/VPinFE-url.jpg"
      width="75%"